basarsoker/graceful-worker-node-terminator/README.md

 These are the steps that this function takes whenever it receives a message from the connected SNS topic:

-1 - Check whether the node is alive, if it is not, that means AWS took the node as per the spot instance policy.
+1 - Checks whether the node is alive, if it is not, that means AWS took the node as per the spot instance policy.
 In this case, terminates the execution

 2 - Cordons the node

 3 - Checks for the certain pods on the worker node.
-(Which pods will be check can be defined inside the function)
+(Which pods will be checked can be defined inside the function)

-4 - If one of those pods are running on the node, it puts a cron job inside the node, which controls the pods on the node, once pods die it gives a signal back to the ASG to proceed to terminate the node
+4 - If one of those pods is running on the node, it puts a cron job inside the node, which controls the pods on the node, once pods die it gives a signal back to the ASG to proceed to terminate the node

-5 - If none of those pods are running on the node, it gives a signal back to the ASG to proceed to terminate the node
+5 - If none of those pods is running on the node, it gives a signal back to the ASG to proceed to terminate the node

 ## Architecture